-On this page you will find some of the general info about the timing chips, also called B-tags, and how to order, etc. Please read this page carefully as it explains the entire process for ordering timing tags for your bib numbers.
+Within two months of the date of your race you'll want to start the chip/tag ordering process.
+Please read this page carefully as it explains the entire process for ordering timing tags for your race.

 Unless other arrangements have been made, GSRS does NOT order your bib numbers for you.
 But we can assist you with the process if needed, so just let us know.
 If you believe that we do order bib numbers for your race, please remind us with the details so that we can be sure to order what you need in a timely manner.

 Most races use chips/tags on the backs of your bib numbers.
 We call these B-tags.
 If your event is a triathlon, or has a relay component where the chip has to be passed from athlete to athlete, you will be using Tri-tags that usually are worn on a strap that goes around the participant's ankle.
 One other type of chip/tag is the D-tag that is attached to a shoe's laces.
 These are primarily used for stair climb runs.
 If you need to order Tri-Tags or D-Tags, please contact our tag order specialist Steve Bedsole at firstname.lastname@example.org.
 If you will be using standard bib numbers with B-tags, please continue reading below.

 In order to get the process going we need to have the questions below answered.
 Please answer all questions completely and click the Submit button at the bottom of the screen.

 When you decide how many bibs you want to have tagged with the timing tags, have the bibs shipped to: